AQLT/Rogctable/README.md

 # Rogctable

 Uses packages `ocg-p`, `datatool`, `tikz` and `booktabs` to create sortable table with LaTeX output.
-Only works with Adobe Acrobat Reader.
+Built on PDF Layers (Optional Content Groups (OCG)): only works with Acrobat Reader, Foxit Reader, PDF-XChange-Viewer or Evince.

 ## Usage